stigok/blog.stigok.com/collections/_posts/2020-02-06-influxdb-query-language-single-double-quote-different-results.md

 ## Debugging tips

-You can see incoming queries in the `influxdb` systemd unit logs
+You can see incoming queries in the `influxdb` systemd unit logs as they come in

 ```
 # export DB=my_database